 Fridays were often action packed and as usual, I only had time for one bathroom break just before lunch.
 My coveted pencil skirt was too tight to pull up.
-I unzipped it, pulled it down, finished my bathroom business, tucked in my shirt and slipped to the corporate cafeteria to join my colleagues.
+I unzipped it, tugged it down, finished my bathroom business, tucked in my shirt and slipped to the corporate cafeteria to join my colleagues.

 After lunch, tasks bubbled nonstop.
-A shirt sleeves afternoon, I draped my suit jacket onto a hangar while negotiating on the phone, and ran back and forth between offices to verify projections, navigate the rapids, and shoot through the chaos.
+A shirt sleeves afternoon, I draped my suit jacket onto a hangar while negotiating on the phone, and ran back and forth between offices to verify projections, navigate the changes, and shoot through the chaos.

 Just as I slid away to relieve my aching bladder, the waitress approached.
 “Honey, your zipper is down,” she said.

 Grabbing at the back of my waist, my head pounded as a river of nausea churned.
 The top button was fastened but the tails of my crisp white blouse waved out between the unzipped teeth like a surrender flag.
-If my zipper was down at happy hour, it had been down since before lunch, and no one, NO ONE, mentioned it as I ran around the office, leaned over my boss’s desk, or met with the VP.
+If my zipper was down at happy hour, it had been down since before lunch, and no one, NO ONE, NO. ONE. mentioned it as I ran around the office, jacket-less, leaned over my boss’s desk, or met with the VP.